chomosuke/RayTracing-in-Unity/README.md

         + GameObject.Find("Water").GetComponent<WaterReflection>().getOffset();
 ```

 Every time Update is called, the camera's position before a transform is stored.
 After the position of the camera is updated, the camera's new position is used as a parameter in the landscape_collision function, which returns a boolean based on whether the camera has a collision.
-Firstly the function checks if the camera is within the bounds of the landscape.
+Firstly, the function checks if the camera is within the bounds of the landscape.

 ```c#
 if(newPosition.x > gridSize || newPosition.x < 0 || newPosition.z > gridSize || newPosition.z < 0